Standing Forward Bend -Uttanasana

 - Inhale as you raise your arms.

-- On an exhalation engage your thighs, pull the belly in and up deep from the pelvic floor, to protect your lower back and bend forwards, hinging from the hips.
+- As you exhale, engage your thighs, pull the belly in and up deep from the pelvic floor and bend forward, hinging from the hips.

-- If it is possible to keep your legs straight, place your hands/fingertips on the floor, in front of your feet or next to your feet, or hold onto the back of your ankles or calves.
+- Place your hands/fingertips on the floor, in front of your feet or next to your feet, or hold onto the back of your ankles or calves.

 - Keep your hips over your heels as you press your heels into the floor.
-The tops of your inner thighs should roll in a little.
+Roll the top of your inner thighs slightly in.

-- Let your head hang from your spine keeping the neck relaxed.
+- Let your head hang, keeping the neck relaxed.

-- Internally rotating your thighs by engaging your inner thigh muscles will help you to spread your sitting bones, thereby giving you more room to fold.
+- Internally rotating your thighs will help you to spread your sitting bones, giving you more room to fold.